-'''

-./waf --run scratch/first
+./waf --run scratch/myfirst

-'''

-If you look at the top level directory of your distribution, you should now see three log files: first.tr is the ASCII trace file we have previously examined. first-0-0.pcap and first-1-0.pcap are the new pcap files we just generated.
+If you look at the top level directory of your distribution, you should now see three log files: myfirst.tr is the ASCII trace file we have previously examined. myfirst-0-0.pcap and myfirst-1-0.pcap are the new pcap files we just generated.